Review | How to fight back against Trumpism? With ‘moral aspiration.’

 “Surviving Autocracy” raises a classic Trump-era dilemma: Did democratic institutions work because without them things would have been much worse, or did they fail because Trump was able to abuse or ignore them to the extent that he did?
 Is American democracy half full, or half full of it?

 Gessen worries that the coronavirus pandemic has created just the conditions that could allow Trump to further accumulate power and further erode democratic guardrails.
-“Trump did not deploy the virus, but he was positioned to reap its reward,” she writes — and that reward came in the form of an anxious, hesitant electorate.
+“Trump did not deploy the virus, but he was positioned to reap its reward,” Gessen writes — and that reward came in the form of an anxious, hesitant electorate.
 “The inability to plan, to have the certainty of being able to feed one’s family today and tomorrow, produces more anxiety and fear of change.”

-Yet change is precisely what the country requires now, Gessen argues, and she doesn’t mean simply a new choice in November (though she certainly wants that, too).
-“We will have to do more than vote, and more than campaign,” she writes.
+Yet change is precisely what the country requires now, Gessen argues, and that doesn’t mean simply a new choice in November (though the author certainly wants that, too).
+“We will have to do more than vote, and more than campaign,” Gessen writes.
 “We will have to abandon the idea of returning to an imaginary pre-Trump normalcy when American institutions functioned as they should.”
-Instead, she emphasizes that our democratic institutions — our legislatures and courts and civil society — are not, at their foundation, about rules and norms but about imagining and devising the kind of nation we want to be.
-They are about “moral aspiration,” Gessen writes.
+Instead, the author emphasizes that our democratic institutions — our legislatures and courts and civil society — are not, at their foundation, about rules and norms but about imagining and devising the kind of nation we want to be, about “moral aspiration.”

 Like so many works in the anti-Trump canon, “Surviving Autocracy” warns against normalizing this presidency.
-One of Gessen’s strengths is her ability to capture what daily life feels and sounds like in the Trump era, and how abnormality remains so even when it is pervasive.
+One of Gessen’s strengths is the ability to capture what daily life feels and sounds like in the Trump era, and how abnormality remains so even when it is pervasive.
 This presidency “remains unimaginable — even if it is observable,” Gessen writes.
 Trump always shocks, even if he no longer surprises.

 “Surviving Autocracy” grasps what it is like when the president distorts language beyond any logic.
 “Trump’s word piles fill public space with static,” Gessen writes, “the way pollutants in an industrial city can saturate the air, making it toxic and creating a state of constant haze.”
-She describes the eerie timelessness of the Trump years, when days and weeks and months blur together, a condition aggravated by the coronavirus pandemic.
-“In the Trump era, there is no past and no future, no history and no vision — only the anxious present.”
-(Readers of Gessen’s National Book Award-winning “The Future Is History” will remember her similar description of life in the U.S.S.R. and in Putin’s Russia.)
+The author describes the eerie timelessness of the Trump years, when days and weeks and months blur together, a condition aggravated by the coronavirus pandemic.
+“In the Trump era, there is no past and no future, no history and no vision — only the anxious present,” Gessen writes.
+(Readers of Gessen’s National Book Award-winning “The Future Is History” will remember similar descriptions of life in the U.S.S.R. and in Putin’s Russia.)

-And the author cautions against finding solace in the president’s reliable incompetence, as some did early in Trump’s tenure, assuming that he was too inept to undermine democracy.
-“Trump’s incompetence is militant,” she writes.
+And Gessen cautions against finding solace in the president’s reliable incompetence, as some did early in Trump’s tenure, assuming that he was too inept to undermine democracy.
+“Trump’s incompetence is militant,” Gessen writes.
 “It is not a factor that might mitigate the threat he poses: it is the threat itself.”
 The administration’s handling of the coronavirus crisis makes that threat especially clear.

 Gessen believes that the pandemic allows Trump to govern as he likes: “unilaterally, decisively, with few checks on his power — and with the eyes of the nation riveted to him.”
-And she sees parallels between them.
-“We relate to the virus, in some ways, as we relate to Trump,” she writes.
+And there are parallels between them.
+“We relate to the virus, in some ways, as we relate to Trump,” Gessen writes.
 “We yearn desperately to return to a time of imagined normalcy, before Trump and before the coronavirus.”

 Perhaps.
 But the irony of the health and economic crisis this pandemic has unleashed is that it can make the pre-covid Trump presidency itself seem like a more normal time.
 That is the reelection pitch, after all, with Trump pledging to recover the greatness he claims to have delivered.
 But recovery, Gessen writes, means committing to reinvention — “of institutions, of what politics means to us, and of what it means to be a democracy, if that is indeed what we choose to be.”
 If this book offers no other imperative, it is to remember that the choice always remains.

-Note: (Editor’s note: This review has been updated to reflect the author’s preferred pronouns.)